 Well, pretty much the same as what causes human flatulence:

-Dog s that rush there food, take in a lot of air at the same time.
+Dogs that rush their food, take in a lot of air at the same time.
 There are now clever dog bowls that help slow down the consumption of food by making it difficult for them to get large mouthfuls (see ‘Related Products’ below).
-You may also want to try changing feed times and frequency i.e. from 1-2 times a day, to 2-3 times a day.
-Also, simple walk within 30 minutes of eating can help move those gasses along more quickly, allowing him to emit them outdoors.
+You may also want to try changing feed times and frequency, i.e. from 1-2 times a day, to 2-3 times a day.
+Also, a simple walk within 30 minutes of eating can help move those gasses along more quickly, allowing him to emit them outdoors.

-Feeding your dog scapes from the dinner plates is very tempting when they look at you with their big wide eyes.
-Well, if you have a dog flatulence problem, then this needs to stop, particularly if the scraps are foods like beans, sprouts, peas, soy, dairy, peas, beans and fruit. etc. Probiotics (or ‘friendly bacteria’) can also help with digestion, but use a high-quality dog probiotic or a herbal remedy that is suitable for dogs (see related items below).
+Feeding your dog scraps from dinner plates is very tempting when they look at you with their big wide eyes.
+Well, if your dog has a flatulence problem, then this needs to stop.
+Particularly if the scraps are foods like beans, sprouts, peas, soy, dairy, peas, beans and fruit, etc. Probiotics (or ‘friendly bacteria’) can also help with digestion, but use a high-quality dog probiotic or a herbal remedy that is suitable for dogs (see related items below).

 One of the biggest factors in dog flatulence is poor quality dog food.
-In my experience, this is one area where I find the more expensive it is, the better it is.
-I use Burns and Arden Grange, but there are some other good ones out there.
+This is one area where the more expensive it is, the better it is.
+Foods such as Burns and Arden Grange are excellent, but there are some other good ones out there as well.
 Although, neither of these completely solves Dexter’s flatulence.
 So if you, have had good results with certain foods, let us know below.

 You cant rule out a medial problem when it comes to dog flatulence.
-So if it is excessive and persists for a prolonged period, or your dog is showing other signs of illness, I would suggest you consult your vet.
+So, if it is excessive and persists for a prolonged period, or your dog is showing other signs of illness, consult your vet.
 It’s important to ensure that your dog has been checked for fleas and ticks, a dog with fleas and ticks will have a nervous disposition which can contribute to flatulence -Frontline for Dogs is a good product to use for getting rid of fleas and ticks.